- Visitor AddressFosswinckels gate 65007 BergenRoom614

 Ragnhild Ødegaard (Masters, 2017-18) Sustainable development and urban planning in a metropolis

-Please look through the ideas below if you're considering sending me an email concerning (co-)supervising your thesis project:
+Please look through the ideas below or here if you're considering sending me an email concerning (co-)supervising your thesis project:

 Masters thesis project 1: Sustainability effects of solar energy transitions across space and scale